IBM/SalesEnablement-VMware-L3/docs/VCF-Classic/Managing.md

 71. Click **Finish**.
 72. Click **Home**.

-    Notice the job has been started and is scheduled for future runs as specified when the job was defined.
+    Notice that the job has been started and is scheduled for future runs as specified when the job was defined.

 73. Click **Return to IBM Cloud Portal**.
 74. Click **x** to close the **Veeam** service page.